gubellom/gubellom.github.io/R files/Introduction.md

 **Welcome!**

-This page is an introduction to R for users who have some basic experience with STATA.
+This page is an introduction to R for users with some basic experience with Stata.
 You'll find a few files here designed to provide simple tools for data analysis, similar to those used in quantitative social science research.

-The goal is to share small code snippets that can help you generate various outputs quickly and easily.
+The goal is to share small code snippets that can help you generate various outputs easily.
 In R, there are often many different ways to achieve the same result.
-The scripts provided here may not always be the most efficient, but they aim to be clear, intuitive and practical.
+The scripts provided here may not always be the most efficient, but they aim to be clear, intuitive, and practical.
 I’ll continue to improve and update them whenever I have some free time.

 For all the examples, I will import the ESS 8 dataset, which you can find in the <a href="https://ess.sikt.no/en/">European Social Survey website</a>.
 The dataset format is in STATA, so I will import it with the name of `df` using the function `read_dta()`: